kubernetes/website/content/en/docs/contribute/advanced.md

 new contributors.

-After a new contributor has successfully submitted 5 substantive pull requests to one or more Kubernetes repositiries, they are eligible to apply for [membership](/docs/contribute/participating#members) in the Kubernetes organization.
+After a new contributor has successfully submitted 5 substantive pull requests to one or more Kubernetes repositories, they are eligible to apply for [membership](/docs/contribute/participating#members) in the Kubernetes organization.
 The contributor's membership needs to be backed by two sponsors who are already reviewers.